Statements

 The bodies of rules, functions, and hooks in CVL are made up of statements.
 Statements describe the steps that are simulated by the Prover when evaluating a rule.

-Statements in CVL are similar to statements in Solidity, although there are some differences; see Solidity-like statements.
+Statements in CVL are similar to statements in Solidity, although there are some differences; see Solidity-like Statements.
 This document lists the available CVL commands.

 Syntax